Children and young people have a lot to think about as they develop, and forming a positive sense of gender identity is an important part of this.

 Children and young people will often encounter strong opinions from the people in their lives, including families, teachers and other significant adults, as well as from within their peer groups.
 These can include intolerance, outright hostility, confusion, or a general lack of understanding.
 These can all impact very negatively on the young person's mental health.

-As parents, it can feel difficult if our child is questioning their gender identity.
+Whether you're a parent supporting your child, or a teacher supporting your student, it can feel daunting if they seek support from you with their gender identity.
 We probably have our own thoughts and feelings on it and are likely to feel really protective of them, but it's important we put this aside and focus on supporting them.
 Here's a few suggestions to help with this:

-Listen without judgement: Everyone has the right to be heard, and should be able to discuss any worries or questions they have about their gender identity without feeling judged or censored.
-If a child opens up to their parent, it's important that the parent tries to hear what they're saying, rather than trying to solve the problem or give them advice.
+Everyone has the right to be heard and should be able to discuss any worries or questions they have about their gender identity without feeling judged or censored.
+If a child opens up to you, it's important you hear what they're saying, rather than trying to solve the problem or give them advice.

 What are the challenges?

-The key challenge may be in creating a safe enough space for your child to feel able to name the issues concerning them.
+The key challenge may be in creating a safe enough space for the child or young person to feel able to name the issues concerning them.
 It may take time and patience to achieve this, depending on how they're feeling and how comfortable they are opening up.
 They may also be struggling with feelings of powerlessness, so try to help them to see that their feelings and thoughts matter, so that they feel valued, heard, and understood.

-If you're still worried about your child and you think counselling could be the answer, please get in touch with us and we'd be happy to talk it through.
+If you're still worried and think they could benefit from seeing a counsellor, please get in touch with us and we'd be happy to talk it through.